dorianprill/libd2/readme.md

    - [ ] active client / protocol state machine

 ## How to Build
+Building on windows requires some extra steps, otherwise it should be smooth sailing.
+At this early stage I haven't created any bindings, but Python/JS would be useful to many people I guess.
 ### Linux
-`cargo build --release`
+Tested with Diablo 2 (Vanilla) and WINE, not tested with D2R yet because I don't have a vulkan capable machine `cargo build --release`
 ### Mac Os
 `cargo build --release` (not tested yet)
 ### Windows
 You will need to install npcap and additionally download the WinPcap Developers Pack as per the [libpnet](https://github.com/libpnet/libpnet) build instructions for Windows.
 Then point your user environment variable `LIB` (create if nonexistent) to the folder where to find Packet.lib i.e. `WpdPack/Lib/x64/` from the WinPcap Developers Pack you just downloaded.
 Then `cargo build --release`
-This should get the project building but the executable crashes while querying the available network interfaces on my machine (maybe need to adapt code for windows).
+This will get the project building but the executable panics while querying the available network interfaces.

-At this early stage i haven't created any bindings, but Python/JS would be useful to many people I guess.
+Turns out windows is very fickle and I might need to pull in the `windows` crate just to find the active interface.

 ## Usage